keapgeek/laravel-keap/README.md

 After installation and having setup the environment variables in the .env file.
 You can access the `/keap/auth` uri in your browser, even in the local version, to access the login page of Keap.
 Once logged in you can authorize the access to a specific app.

-I strongly suggest to use a sandbox version of Keap, to test your Api before connecting it to your real app with your clients data.
+I strongly suggest to use a sandbox version of Keap, and test your Api before connecting it to your real app with your clients data.

-Automatically keap will redirect you to a confirmation page that will simply say `Access granted!`.
-From there you can start using the keap service.
+Automatically Keap will redirect you to a confirmation page that will simply say `Successful Connection!`.
+From there you can start using the Laravel Keap service.

 ### Automatically refresh the Oath token

 Keap will transmit an access and refresh token that are stored in the cache, therefore pay attention when you clear it.

 The refresh code can be used only for 24 hours.
-You can refresh the code with the artisan command
+However, you can refresh the code with the artisan command

 ```
 php artisan keap:refresh
 ```

-You can set up this command in the console `Kernel.php` file to run twice or thrice a day to prevent the code from expiring.
+You can set up this command in the `Console\Kernel.php` file to run twice or thrice a day to prevent the code from expiring.

 ```php
     protected function schedule(Schedule $schedule): void